eblot/pybootd/README.rst

    - an absolute path, when the ``root`` option starts with ``/``,
    - a URL prefix, to access remote files.

 ``[filters]`` section
 .....................

 The ``filters`` section allows on-the-fly pathnames transformation.
-When a TFTP client requests some specific filenames, the *tftp* server can translate them to other ones.
+When a TFTP client requests some specific filenames, the *tftpd* server can translate them to other ones.

 This option is useful to serve the very same configuration file (''e.g.''